NazihZaz/Applying-Matplotlib-Knowledge/README.md

 This repository contains my solution of theMatplotlib Homework  - The Power of Plots [Jupyter Notebook](https://github.com/NazihZaz/Matplotlib-challenge/blob/main/Pymaceuticals/pymaceuticals_starter.ipynb).

-## The three observable/inferences that can be made from the data are:
+## The three observations/inferences that can be made from the data are:

 1. Ramicane is the regimen with the lowest final tumor volume (40.22 mm3).
 It is closely followed by Capomulin (40.68 mm3), which means that both drugs are promising in tumor reduction.
-2. Looking at the boxplot we notice that the median for Capomulin regiem is close to the upper quartile (Q3) which means that the data is left skewed.
+2. Looking at the boxplot we notice that the median for Capomulin regimen is close to the upper quartile (Q3) which means that the data is left skewed.
 Also, with mean < median this confirms that the data is negatively skewed.
 3. Under the Capomulin regimen we notice a fairly strong positive relationship between the average tumor volume (mm3) and the mouse weight (g).
 As the mouse weight (g) increases, the tumor volume (mm3) increases.